Tokyo: Tertiary education

 Tokyo is the heartland of tertiary education in the country, home to 143 authorized universities in 2020.
-This number includes the nation's most prestigious and selective universities, such as, the University of Tokyo (QS National:1st), Tokyo Institute of Technology (4th), Hitotsubashi University (15th), Waseda University (9th), and Keio University (10th).
+This number includes the nation's most prestigious and selective universities, such as, the University of Tokyo (QS National:1st), Tokyo Institute of Technology (4th), Waseda University (9th), Keio University (10th) and Hitotsubashi University (15th).
 Additionally, Tokyo University of the Arts is widely regarded as the most prestigious painting, sculpture, crafts, and music school in the country.
 The United Nations University, which is the academic arm of the United Nations, is headquartered in Shibuya, Tokyo.
 In 2024, QS Best Student Cities ranked Tokyo as the second-best city for university students, after London.
-The ranking noted that Tokyo is ideal for 'those who favour total immersion in the local culture rather than living in a "student bubble"', stating that despite having high-ranking universities and large global companies offering internships as well as rich culture, Tokyo still has a very low international student population ratio.
+The ranking noted that Tokyo is ideal for "those who favour total immersion in local culture rather than living in a "student bubble, stating that despite having high-ranking universities and large global companies offering internships as well as rich culture, Tokyo still has a very low international student population ratio.